2011 El Salvador national football team season: February

 On 9 February, El Salvador were scheduled to play a FIFA international friendly against Haiti.
 The match team was coached by Rugamas after FESFUT had awarded him a 6-month renewal of his interim contract.
 The match was won by El Salvador with a goal in the 15th minute by Rafael Burgos, the season's top goalscorer.

 FESFUT presented an economic budget to Lillo of US$300,000 per year (5 person deal).
 After days of speculation the Spanish coach turned down the offer of coaching La Azul y Blanco.
 The main reason of his rejection was that he could not commit to something without the right tools and infrastructure to do so, "within all this, there is dis-proportionality between what they intend and what you can give.
 You can not build a pool with a beach shovel."

-As announced on 18 February El Salvador would continue its preparation for the 2011 CONCACAF Gold Cup with a friendly match against Syria on the 25th of March.
+As announced on 18 February El Salvador would continue its preparation for the 2011 CONCACAF Gold Cup with a friendly match against Syria on 25 March.
 There was still no definite coach, with interim coach José Luis Rugamas taking care of the friendly matches while he still had a valid contract with FESFUT.